Dune Shacks of Cape Cod: From West to East

 Euphoria_Hazel Hawthorne Werner_Peaked Hill Trust_ dune shacks of peaked hill bars historic district

 Euphoria was built in 1936 and sold to Hazel Hawthorne Werner in 1943 for $285.
 Werner, a writer, and preservationist documented her time on the dunes in Salt House.
 Werner welcomed visitors to her shack including Jack Kerouac.
-After a move in 1952 the shack was one of the first to use fencing to keep the shifting sands at bay.
+After a move in 1952 the shack was one of the first of the Dune Shacks of Peaked Hill Bars Historic District to use fencing to keep the shifting sands at bay.
 Since Hazel’s death in 2000, the Peaked Hill Trust has managed this shack, offering both artist and community residence programs.

 Boris Margo/Jan Gelb Shack